eliperez-dev/electron/README.md

 # Assemble and run the heart-drawing program
 cargo run -- -f heart.elt

+# Or you can run without compiling (Easiest):
+./electron -f heart.elt
 ```

 ## Emulator GUI

-The emulator provides a visual interface to inspect the CPU's state, including registers, RAM, and the 16x16 display output.
+The emulator provides a visual interface to inspect the CPU's state, including registers, RAM, and the 8x8 display output.

 ![Screenshot of the Electron CPU built in Minecraft](gui.png)